Do Dogs Dream?

 Even though dogs don’t awaken and describe their dreams, scientists have managed to gather information about canine dreams and sleep patterns through clinical observations.
 Some of their findings include:

 • While dreaming, the dog’s breathing may become shallow and irregular, and muscles may twitch.
-Some people may describe this as “chasing rabbits in their sleep.”
+Some people may describe this as “chasing rabbits in their sleep”.

 How often do dogs dream?

 Some dogs dream more than others, and the frequency and length of dreams vary according to age and size of the dog.
 For example, the young, innocent minds of puppies experience more dreams than adult dogs.
-Puppies acquire huge amounts of new information daily and have much to process at night.
+Puppies acquire huge amounts of new information daily and have a lot to process at night.

 Smaller dogs seem to have more dreams than their bigger friends.
 Research suggests that the length and frequency of dreams may be related to the animal’s size.
-A toy poodle may dream every 10 minutes, while a Labrador Retriever may only dream once every 60-90 minutes.
-However, the poodle’s dreams may last only a minute while the Labrador’s dreams may be 5-10 minutes long.
+A toy poodle may dream every 10 minutes, while a Labrador Retriever may only dream once every 60–90 minutes.
+However, the poodle’s dreams may last only a minute, while the Labrador’s dreams may be 5–10 minutes long.
 Dream length and frequency are also related to the amount of sleep required.
 A large dog that has an active day outside may sleep more soundly and experience longer phases of REM sleep, giving him more time to dream.

 Do dogs have nightmares?

 Some owners are awakened from their own dreams when their dogs whine or thrash about.
-It may be alarming to see your dog running in place while sleeping or hear him whimper, but do not be frightened.
+It may be alarming to see your dog running in place while sleeping or to hear him whimper, but do not be frightened.
 Although it is annoying to have your sleep interrupted, there is no need to worry about your dog’s nighttime antics – most dreams are not nightmares.
-Dreaming is a normal, healthy occurrence and is part of a regular 24 hour cycle of wakefulness and sleep.
+Dreaming is a normal, healthy occurrence and is part of a regular 24-hour cycle of wakefulness and sleep.

 Related Articles